amaea molecularly imprinted polymers (MIPs)

 3. Highly targeted filtration

-The unwanted compounds are captured by the targeted binding sites upon contact with amaea MIPs.
+The unwanted compounds are captured by the targeted binding sites upon contact with amaea MIPs (molecularly imprinted polymers).

 Delivering tailored sensory…

-The targeted nature of amaea’s MIPs captures what is needed, while leaving desirable compounds in place.
+The targeted nature of amaea’s MIPs captures what’s needed, while leaving desirable compounds in place.
 This enables you to balance and remediate wines with precision.
 Adjustable dose and flow rates determine the level of capture, enabling treatments to be tailored to achieve desired sensory outcomes.

 …with low impact.

-amaea MIPs are regenerable and as many of our applications replace single-use additives and processes which require high volumes of consumables, amaea MIPs help to significantly reduce waste streams.
+amaea MIPs are regenerable, and many of our applications replace single-use additives and processes that require high volumes of consumables. amaea MIPs help significantly reduce waste streams.

 How are amaea MIPs used?